lijamez/tonbot-plugin-quiz/README.md

 Questions which require users to enter the answer.
 Great for "fill in the blank" questions too.

 ```
-Question: What was the former name of Thomas Bergersen's 2011 album, Illusions?
+[5 Points] What was the former name of Thomas Bergersen's 2011 album, Illusions?
-[5 Points]

 First to answer correctly within 30 seconds wins.
 ```